The stunning snaps of borough wildlife selected as winners of photography competition

 Eagle-eyed snappers in the borough captured a green woodpecker, an urban fox and a juvenile kestrel for a wildlife photography competition.

-The stunning shots were some of the winning entries in the “wild and free” competition launched by the town hall over the summer, which asked for photos that bring the diverse wildlife of the area into focus.
+The stunning shots were some of the winning entries in the “wild and free” competition run by the council’s ranger services team over the summer, which asked for photos that bring the diverse wildlife of the area into focus.

 The winners’ and finalists’ photos will be featured in a 2021 calendar, which will be available for people to buy at a later date.